jgujerry/python-web-examples/bottle-postgres/README.md

 # bottle-postgres
-A starter template for project using Bottle/Postgres
+A starter example for project using Bottle/Postgres

 *Stack Information*